Section 1: ATV’s = Absolutely Toxic Vehicles

 As it was, Rob and I would still have a thick coating of ice to contend with at almost every step.
 We had both bought some simple solutions to this situation – I went with YakTrax – which turned out to be more or less useless.
-Do not buy them; instead, step it up to the far superior Kahtoola MicroSpikes.
+Do not buy them; instead, step it up to the far superior Kahtoola MicroSpikes or something similar.
 I don’t endorse much on CTMQ, but I strongly endorse this company’s products.

 Seriously, it’s amazing what you can do in icy conditions with them.
 Alas, in 2008 I didn’t yet have them and as a result, I fell a couple times.

 When we parked, we looked up at the near vertical wall in front of us and said, “We’ll be coming down that in a couple hours.
 And it’s icy.”
 We smiled and laughed and relished the thought… or so we pretended to do so to each other.
 Because we’re dudes.
 And we’re dumb.
-(This trail section is not the mainline, so that will be in a separate report.)
+(This trail is part of the Tunxis Regional Trail system.)

-We drove to the on Whitman Road.
-We noted the hospitality of the Southington Sportsmans Association for allowing us to park in their little hiker’s lot and hit the trail.
+We drove over to Whitman Road in Southington to begin our hike.
+We noted the hospitality of the Southington Sportsman’s Association for allowing us to park in their little hiker’s lot and hit the trail.

 The trail is wide in spots; wide enough for vehicles – and follows old colonial roads often.
 Locals seem to have taken joy in spray painting red rectangles over the blue ones.
 It climbs unspectacularly through deciduous forest up the eastern “wall” to the ridgeline.
 Only one or two other hikers had been over this path in the past week or so and there were points where Rob and I would have had great difficulty without our fake little crampon things.

-The trail turned north once on top of the ridgeline and soon came to the New Britain Reservoir.
-Ah yes, another reservoir!
-Traprock ridges and Reservoirs!
+The trail turned north once on top of the ridgeline and soon brought us to the New Britain Reservoir.
 The scene was actually pretty nice but the trail then became a rock covered service road along the water.
 This surface was decidedly not what our new footwear enjoyed, so we actually veered west and tackled two more pieces of the Tunxis Trail system: The Stonehouse and Woodtick Trails.
 (Again, those trails are discussed over here.)

 This loop eventually brought us back to the reservoir and more confusing rutted roads and ATV trails.
 Ah yes, ATV’s… Their gouges and mud-spattered evidence were everywhere in these woods; and it made us mad.
 At one point, just north of the reservoir when the Tunxis veers sharply right with no warning, we missed the turnoff and crossed paths with four guys on their ATV’s.
 (Truth be told, they were actually fairly courteous and the first guy told us how many were behind, but he was still destroying the woods and trails.)